Tinopai

 Tinopai is a settlement on the Komiti Bay, part of the Hukatere Peninsula in the northern Kaipara Harbour in Northland, New Zealand.
 The Otamatea River flows from the north east past Tinopai and into the harbour.
 Matakohe is 23 km to the north.

 It is now a quiet backwater.
-The population is approximately 400, but expands to 1000 during the summer holiday season.
+The population is approximately 240, but expands considerably during the summer holiday season.

 The Hukatere Scenic Reserve is on the road to Matakohe and contains a bush walk with mature kauri trees, to the north of Tinopai.

 History and culture

 The original settlement was called Te Komiti, which was a regular stopping point for Māori travellers on the Kaipara.
 A large raupo church, capable of holding several hundred people, was built here in 1852.
 The Komiti Fruitlands Development Association bought 3255 acre in 1915 to grow fruit, particularly apples, and built a wharf in 1917 from which to ship them.
 They renamed the area "Tinopai Fruitlands" in 1918.
 Apple growing finished in the mid-1930s due to the Great Depression and poor management.

 There are several marae in the Tinopai area.
 Ngā Tai Whakarongorua Marae and its Ngā Tai Whakarongorua meeting house, and Waihaua / Arapaoa Marae and its Kirihipi meeting house are connected with Te Uri o Hau and Ngāti Whātua.
 Rāwhitiroa Marae and its Rāwhitiroa meeting house are a meeting place for Te Uri o Hau and the Ngāti Whātua hapū of Te Popoto.
 The Waiōhou and Waiotea / Tinopai marae grounds are also meeting places for both iwi.